Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: Sales

-The renewal order form contract is a document used to extend the terms of an existing contract.
-This typically happens when both parties want to continue working together but are still deciding whether to commit to a long-term agreement.
+A renewal order extends the terms of an existing contract.
+It's what happens when both parties want to keep working together but aren't quite ready for a long-term commitment yet.

 Contract Type: Sales